 - No Keyword Optimization

-Your website needs to be optimized for the specific keywords that users are searching.
+Your website needs to be optimized for the specific keywords that users are searching for.
 Recognize that some words, like “computer help,” are going to be impossible to rank highly for.
 Put your focus on finding niche phrases that describe your services, location, or other specifics.
 Use keyword tools and competitive research to identify phrases that consumers are actually using to find services like yours.
 Choose a few closely related keywords to target for each page, and scatter it throughout that page or blog (about 2-3% keyword density is a good goal).

 If some pages are already ranking for keywords, see if you can double-down on that keyword and incorporate it more so you can rank higher.
 If you don’t use keyword focus for your blogs and site pages, search engines will have trouble understanding what exactly the content is about, so it won’t appear high in the results.